 Robustness: The condition of a product or process design that remains relatively stable, with a minimum of variation, even though factors that influence operations or usage, such as environment and wear, are constantly changing.

-Root cause: A factor that caused a nonconformance and should be permanently eliminated through process improvement.
+Root cause: A factor that caused a nonconformance and should be addressed with corrective action.

 Run chart: A chart showing a line connecting numerous data points collected from a process running over time.

 Runner: A person on the production floor who paces the entire value stream through the pickup and delivery of materials through kanban (see listing) usage.

 SAE International: Professional organization of individual engineers and related disciplines; formerly Society for Automotive Engineers.

 New!
 Safety: The state of being free from harm or danger.

 Sample: In acceptance sampling, one or more units of product (or a quantity of material) drawn from a lot for purposes of inspection to reach a decision regarding acceptance of the lot.